64bit/async-openai/async-openai/README.md

 Thank you for your time to contribute and improve the project, I'd be happy to have you!

-A good starting point would be [open issues](https://github.com/64bit/async-openai/issues).
+A good starting point would be an [open issue](https://github.com/64bit/async-openai/issues).

 ## License